Elizabeth Bishop: Early life

 Bishop, an only child, was born in Worcester, Massachusetts, to William Thomas and Gertrude May (Bulmer) Bishop.
 After her father, a successful builder, died when she was eight months old, Bishop's mother became mentally ill and was institutionalized in 1916.
 (Bishop would later write about the time of her mother's struggles in her short story "In the Village".)
-Effectively orphaned during her very early childhood, she lived with her maternal grandparents on a farm in Great Village, Nova Scotia, a period she referred to in her writing.
+Effectively orphaned during early childhood, she lived with her maternal grandparents on a farm in Great Village, Nova Scotia, a period she referred to in her writing.
 Bishop's mother remained in an asylum until her death in 1934, and the two were never reunited.

 Later in childhood, Bishop's paternal family gained custody.
 She was removed from the care of her grandparents and moved in with her father's wealthier family in Worcester, Massachusetts.
 However, Bishop was unhappy there, and her separation from her maternal grandparents made her lonely.

 While she was living in Worcester, she developed chronic asthma, from which she suffered for the rest of her life.
 Her time in Worcester is briefly chronicled in her poem "In the Waiting Room".
 In 1918, her grandparents, realizing that Bishop was unhappy living with them, sent her to live with her mother's eldest sister, Maude Bulmer Shepherdson, and her husband George.

 The Bishops paid Maude to house and educate their granddaughter.
 The Shepherdsons lived in a tenement in an impoverished Revere, Massachusetts, neighborhood populated mostly by Irish and Italian immigrants.
 The family later moved to better circumstances in Cliftondale, Massachusetts.
 It was Bishop's aunt who introduced her to the works of Victorian writers, including Alfred, Lord Tennyson, Thomas Carlyle, Robert Browning, and Elizabeth Barrett Browning.

 Bishop was very ill as a child and, as a result, received very little formal schooling until she attended Saugus High School for her freshman year.
 She was accepted to the Walnut Hill School in Natick, Massachusetts, for her sophomore year but was behind on her vaccinations and not allowed to attend.
 Instead she spent the year at the Shore Country Day School in Beverly, Massachusetts.
 Bishop then boarded at the Walnut Hill School, where she studied music.
-At the school her first poems were published by her friend Frani Blough in a student magazine.
-Then she entered Vassar College in Poughkeepsie, New York, in the fall of 1929, shortly before the stock market crash, planning to be a composer.
-She gave up music because of a terror of performance and switched to English where she took courses including 16th and 17th century literature and the novel.
-Bishop published her work in her senior year in The Magazine (based in California).
-In 1933, she co-founded Con Spirito, a rebel literary magazine at Vassar, with writer Mary McCarthy (one year her senior), Margaret Miller, and the sisters Eunice and Eleanor Clark.
+At Shore Country Day, her first poems were published in a student magazine by her friend Frani Blough.

+Bishop entered Vassar College in Poughkeepsie, New York, in the autumn of 1929, planning to study music in order to become a composer.
+She gave up music because of her terror of performing, and switched her major to English, taking courses in 16th- and 17th-century literature.
+Bishop published her work in her senior year in The Magazine, a California publication.

+In 1933, she co-founded Con Spirito, a rebel literary magazine at Vassar, with writer Mary McCarthy, Margaret Miller, and the sisters Eunice and Eleanor Clark.
 Bishop graduated from Vassar with a bachelor's degree in 1934.